nottohave/Art-Gallery-Website/README.md

     1500px+

 1/14/22
-    Fix the location page to allow content to grow before breakpoint.
+    Fix the location page to allow content to grow before breakpoint in tablet and desktop mode.